giacomopj/py-package-template/README.rst

       poetry add <newdependency>
       git add pyproject.toml
+      git add poetry.lock
       git commit -m "Added <newdependency>"

 - How to generate automatic documentation from the code in a specific format <myformat> (e.g. html) (\*)::

       sphinx-build -b <myformat> src/ docs/<myformat>/

-  (\*) If not possible inside the local machine, this command shall be excuted within the container for the Tester stage
+  (\*) If it is not executable from the local OS, this command shall be excuted within the Docker container for the Tester stage

 - How to erase all Docker containers and images not in use::